-One of the Parties Must File and Action with the Court (Litigation Cases Only)
+One Of The Parties Must File An Action With The Court (Litigation Cases Only)

 If the parties have not already filed a legal action with the court (divorce, domestic partnership dissolution, legal separation, parentage action), the mediator will explain the need for filing a legal action in order to resolve their case.
 Parties are always advised to seek independent legal counsel before taking any action in the courts as the mediator will not provide legal advice to either party.

 The Parties Must Exchange Information